ARU-Bioinf-IBDS/assignment-H-osmart/.instructions/README.md

 * Understand how unit tests can be used in the software development process.
 * Use `pytest` to run existing Python unit tests.
 * Write Python code to read and write to files.
+* Understand how functions can be used to split up a complex problem into a series of simplier testable functions.
+* Write simple Python command line scripts.

 ## Assignment task.